TaiwoOmotayo/Splendor-Hotel-Bookings/README.md

 4. Refer to the accompanying `SHG Booking.pdf` document for a detailed narrative of insights derived from the analysis.

 ## Usage
-- Utilize Power BI to interactively explore and analyze SHG booking data, visualizing key metrics such as occupancy rates over time, booking channels performance, and revenue trends.
+- Utilize Power BI to explore and analyze SHG booking data interactively, visualizing key metrics such as occupancy rates over time, booking channels performance, and revenue trends.
 - Export reports from Power BI for sharing with stakeholders or incorporating into presentations and business reviews.

-## Contributors
-- Include your name and contact details if you welcome collaboration or contributions to the project.

 ## License
-Dataset was provided by @i_am_uchenna on Twitter.
+@iam_uchenna provided dataset on Twitter.